WDD 231: Web Frontend Development I

 Using your course home page, enable modal behavior by responding to users clicking on a course card/button and displaying details about the course.

-Here is an example of the action and display effect:
+The following demonstration is an example of the action and display effect.

 HTML